• Skip to primary navigation

 • Wash three averaged sized baking potatoes; cut into large chunks (leave skins on potatoes).

-• Clean and cut three large carrots and cut them the same size as potatoes.
+• Clean and cut three large carrots the same size as potatoes.

 • Cover in water.